alexandracsibi/Deeplearning_Assignment/README.md

 ## Run the Project

 After obtaining the Docker image, you can either run **JupyterLab** or the **Gradio app**.
+If you built the Docker image locally, replace `alexandracsibi/deeplearning-project:latest` with your local image name.

 1. **Run JupyterLab**
    Use JupyterLab to explore the project by testing data acquisition, graph data preparation, and training or evaluating models.